Genshin Impact - The Wanderer Skills, Materials, Talents, and More

 Scaramouche / Wanderer Constellations

-- When in the Windfavored State, The Wanderer’s Normal and Charged Attack SPD is increased by 10%.
+- When in the Windfavored State, the Wanderer’s Normal and Charged Attack SPD is increased by 10%.

-- Through this method, you can increase Kyougen: Shikiraku Gobandate’s DMG by a maximum of 150%.
+- Through this method, you can increase Kyougen: Five Ceremonial Plays DMG by a maximum of 200%.

-Sanban: Kusemai Yugao
+Sanban: Moonflower Kusemai

-- Increases the Level of Hanega: Fushi Kakka by 3.
+- Increases the Level of Hanega: Song of the Wind by 3.

 - Maximum upgrade level is 15.

-- When casting Hanega: Fushi Kakka, should the Passive Talent “Jade-Claimed Flower” be triggered, the character will gain enhancement effects in correspondence to the contacted Elemental Type(s), and also gain a random untriggered enhancement effect.
+- When casting Hanega: Song of the Wind, should the Passive Talent “Jade-Claimed Flower” be triggered, the character will gain enhancement effects in correspondence to the contacted Elemental Type(s), and also gain a random untriggered enhancement effect.

 - You need to unlock the Passive Talent “Jade-Claimed Flower.”

-- Increases the Level of Kyougen: Shikiraku Gobandate by 3.
+- Increases the Level of Kyougen: Five Ceremonial Plays by 3.

 - Maximum upgrade level is 15.

-- When The Wanderer actively hits opponents with Normal Attacks while in the Windfavored state, the following effects will occur:
+- When Wanderer actively hits opponents with Normal Attacks while in the Windfavored state, the following effects will occur:

 - Deals an instance of 40% ATK as Anemo DMG.
 This DMG will be considered Normal Attack DMG.

-- Restores 4 Sky-Dweller Points to The Wanderer.
+- Restores 4 Sky-Dweller Points to Wanderer.
 Sky-Dweller Points can be restored in this manner once every 0.2s.
 This restoration can occur 5 times within one Windfavored duration.

 Other Scaramouche / Wanderer Details